🇯🇵 日本語 | 🇺🇸 English

 Compile error

-Explanation: *p = 20 writes 20 to the location p points to (which is a).
-The value of a changes, so a = 20.
+Explanation: *p = 20 writes 20 to the location p points at (which is a).
+The value of a changes, so we get a = 20.

 Pointers let you modify a variable indirectly.